FenPhoenix/AngelLoader/New GUI notes.md

 - RichTextBox is slow as ass if there's more than a trivial amount of "runs" / "blocks" or whatever
 - Probably dead-end tech

+### WPF with WebView2 to display rtf-to-HTML converted readmes:

+Pros:
+- A full-blown web browser _definitely_ covers the Win32 RichEdit control's capabilites.
+- Preliminary testing shows good results, can have back-and-forward disabled, context menu disabled, can zoom/set zoom programatically, etc.

+Cons:
+- WebView2 is Edge, and it's subject to updates.
+This exposes us to a _huge_ liability in that a) a third-party can break us at any time and there's nothing we can do, and b) every user might have a different version of Edge on their system, so if there's a problem, good luck us being able to diagnose/reproduce.
+- WebView2 can also be deployed in a fixed version alongside the app, which dodges the issues above, but then we're talking a _300MB+_ package.
+It makes Electron look positively svelte in comparison.
+- Load performance acceptability is uncertain - I measured ~20-30ms to load AL's doc page, but then later it was over 100ms, not sure what happened there.
+The doc page is very large and with many images in comparison to what's expected of an average FM readme, so we could still be good.
+Need more testing.
+Can't test multiple readme load speed at present because I don't have a working rtf-to-html converter.

 ### WinUI 3:
 Pros:
 - Can be themed in a completely supported and dynamically-switchable way